Thursday, November 14, 2024

 There are people who are doing that; that's one of their biggest reasons for voting and publicly advocating for the republican nominee.
 For me that couldn't be further from the truth.
 Conservation is indeed one of the biggest issues I vote on- without healthy ecosystems, clean water, biodiversity, and so on we are screwed.
 Almost every detail I see doesn't paint the potential future republican presidential administration in a very pro-conservation light at all.
 Those voting based on the candidate's position on offshore wind apparently are blind to the fact the he has out-rightly advocated for rendering species extinct.
 A "tiny little fish" as Trump once said at a rally in 2016, the functionally extinct delta smelt is a signifier for the health of the vitally important and endangered Sacramento–San Joaquin River Delta.
 Water diversion from the delta to agriculture and cities in California puts the ecosystem, and restoration efforts for the delta smelt, in jeopardy.
 With reintroduction efforts struggling, the small species became a talking point for Trump, who essentially argued that sucking the Delta even drier for the sake of feeding the water-starved industries and people of California was much more important than a species on the brink.
 This rhetoric revolved around the idea that water was being let out to sea instead of used, failing to take any consideration for exactly how the existing reservoir system works or how the delta itself functions.
 If less fresh water were allowed to flow through the delta, saltwater would back-up into the tidal estuary, rendering a lot more of it less usable by agriculture.
 So it's kind of rich to see anyone hitching their anti-wind car to the anti conservation train of a pro-extinction, completely science illiterate candidate whose platform has included fully eliminating the EPA and NOAA as well as landmark environmental protections like the Clean Water Act and Clean Air Act, and who already eliminated protections for vital sea-floor habitat in the Atlantic not far from where these wind leases.
 There's inarguably more at stake from the expanding of oil and gas drilling, mining, selling off public lands, ignoring climate change, and putting lobbyists and businessmen in positions of authority in government agencies controlling environmental regulation than in offshore wind alone.
 There's some reasons to support Trump that I understand (but don't agree with), but conservation?
 It's laughable, and it's one of the reasons many of those fighting the fight against windmills struggle to gain ground among those that don't already agree with them, aside from just making bad arguments unjustified by data and just being outrageously despicable to the people that disagree and even threatening the marine biologists that work on examining stranded marine mammals and saving those that are still alive.

 By the same token, I won't be a sycophant for the Democratic Party's environmental failures.
 Though the Biden administration made some significant improvements and provided funding for some projects that will preserve the sanctity of some habitats and species, it wasn't enough.
 In the case of offshore wind I do believe its a step in the wrong direction.
 I long ago understood that under any administration I'll be fighting a hard- often even losing -battles to protect habitat and species.
 It's just a matter of who will make things measurably worse across the board for that battle.
 That leads me to the solution... if it isn't wind, how should we modernize our electrical grid, to diminish reliance on carbon based energy and preserve as much habitat as possible, while also keeping the cost to the population down?
 Obviously any solution is going to be complex and multi-facetted, but I'd argue that solar power should be a huge part of the equation.
 Specifically, solar on existing developed infrastructure instead of solar fields on what could otherwise be preserved woodlands, meadows, or farmland.
 There are acres upon acres of land that we've already paved or built on.
 Somehow, we need to integrate solar energy production into that already developed land ("This is how it typically goes with solar arrays: We build them on open space rather than in developed areas.
 That is, they overwhelmingly occupy croplands, arid lands, and grasslands, not rooftops or parking lots, according to a global inventory published last month in Nature."-Why Putting Solar Canopies on Parking Lots Is a Smart Green Move, Richard Conniff, Yale Environment 360, November 22, 2021).
 The infrastructure would blend well into the modern landscape anyway, and could likely be integrated into the grid in a way that is less susceptible than to both damage from severe weather and foreign interference.
 Strong, modernized nuclear power, though it has a wide cost range and can be very expensive, does have a place in filling the void given the intermittent nature of solar power.
 Geothermal energy also has a fitting place despite some complexity issues.
 We also need to be advocating for less energy intensive development and simply be using less as much as possible, moving away from suburban sprawl, adapting cities and towns to walkability and public transportation, and so on.
 These are workable goals, and if more of the electorate were informed and advocating for them we could be in a far, far better place across the board with environmental issues, energy efficiency and safety, cost to the public at large, traffic, jobs... the list is extensive.
 I think the fishing community, which is predisposed to activism in many way, has a real potential to make positive impact.
-The problem is we keep falling pray to the conspiracy ridden world of being chronically online.
+The problem is we keep falling prey to the conspiracy ridden world of being chronically online.
 Information is spread quickly and without forethought or real insightful skepticism.
 Nuance and complexity is also often thrown aside.
 Many view these issues and the world as black and white, which they absolutely are not.
 That mindset and the bad arguments it breeds taints the conversation, scares away people that would otherwise be great advocates, and results in losing ground that didn't need to be lost.
 My advice is simple: get the hell of social media, read scientific literature, get involved hands on with real conservation groups with proven track records of in-field work, take steps to mitigate your own impacts, actually listen to people that have something to say that is contrary to your own opinion, but be critical of whether something is factually based or just an opinion.
 It's also okay to be wrong.
 In a world where ignorance is used as an insult and everyone is ignorant to most of the vast swath of knowledge there is to know or not know, we need to change the perception of ignorance.
 You definitely are ignorant.
 You reading this... you are wrong about something.
 You might even be very, very wrong about something.
 That's okay, as long as you're willing to allow room for your mind to be changed.
 It's when ignorance is willful that it becomes problematic.
 I'm definitely wrong about things, no question.
 But I'm also entirely willing to have my mind changed and will do so when the facts dictate it.
 We need to be less certain as individuals.
 And just fucking be kind for God's sake.
 I ended my last post with this sentiment and I mean it: We can do better.
 We need to do better.

 Thursday, October 24, 2024